-According to a United Nations report, the Philippines is one of the countries with the highest number of disaster events from 2000 to 2019.
+According to a United Nations report, the Philippines had the highest number of disaster events from 2000 to 2019.

 China ranks first with 577 disaster events, followed by the United States with 467, India with 321, the Philippines with 304, and Indonesia with 278 (Cabico, 2020).

-The Philippines also belongs to the top 10 list of countries with a total population (149 million) affected by disasters, and the top 10 nations affected per 100 thousand inhabitants from 2000 to 2019.
+The Philippines also belongs to the top 10 list of countries with a total population (149 million) affected by disasters and the top 10 nations affected per 100,000 inhabitants from 2000 to 2019.

 The country also ranks 5th in the Climate Index Risk (CRI) as one of the most affected countries by climate-related events from 1998 to 2017 (Cabico, 2020).

-The disasters that took place is due to a significant increase in climate-related events like storms, floods, landslides, droughts, and wildfires.
+The disasters that took place were due to a significant increase in climate-related events like storms, floods, landslides, droughts, and wildfires.

-The rising number of climate-related disasters are stark reminders of the real threats of climate change.
-Future projection of increasing and intensifying climate-related disasters should compel countries worldwide to address climate change urgently.
+The rising number of climate-related disasters is a stark reminder of the real threats of climate change.
+Future projections of increasing and intensifying climate-related disasters should compel countries worldwide to address climate change urgently.

-For countries to keep up with the Paris Agreement pledges, they would need to reduce emissions at 7.2% annually for ten years.
+To meet the Paris Agreement pledges, countries would need to reduce emissions by 7.2% annually for ten years.

-A House committee in the Philippine Congress approved a resolution seeking to declare a disaster and climate emergency in the Philippines.
-Resolution 535, authored by Representative Jose Maria Salceda from Albay, seeks a “broader international climate justice and local resilience” (Atienza, 2020).
+A House committee in the Philippine Congress approved Resolution 535, authored by Representative Jose Maria Salceda from Albay, seeking to declare a disaster and climate emergency in the country.
+Resolution 535 seeks “broader international climate justice and local resilience” (Atienza, 2020).

-The resolutions will also ensure that government expenditures will include resilience and disaster preparedness.
+The resolutions will also ensure that government expenditures include resilience and disaster preparedness.

 “HR No. 535 urges the House of Representatives to ensure the full integration and convergence of disaster risk reduction and climate change adaptation and mitigation efforts through the passage of the Department of Disaster Resilience (DDR) bill as an urgent policy response”.